Slynova-Org/fence/README.md

 guard.allow('member').to.view(article).only(['title', 'content'])

 /**
+ * This is not implemented at the moment.
  * If it's needed, you can set a dynamic condition.
  *
  * ownerCondition is here a function defined in the configuration.